erhangundogan/react-feature-flipper/README.md

 TL:DR; this technique allows you to activate/de-active your feature without changing code while your application is running.
 And this can be done on certain criteria and time.
 It can be applied to certain individuals (users) or you can use it for A/B testing.

-This library offers you a React HOC (high order component) to add your component into feature flipper.
-Currently feature flippers should be received through a Promise object.
-And feature can be activated/de-activated for everyone.
-There is no other criteria.
+This library offers you a React HOC (high order component) to add your project.

-We are working on a middleware add-on.
-This will allow you to plug-in the feature flipper delivery and criteria methods.

 Installation
 ============